Live Updates: Chicago Bears Bear Down On Arlington Park Bid

 History of the Bears’ relocation to Arlington International

-The Bears are now playing at Soldier Field on Chicago’s lake.
-Although some think they may terminate the contract if necessary, their contract expires in 2033.
+The Bears are currently playing at Soldier Field, located on Chicago’s lake.
+Despite speculation that they might end the agreement prematurely, their contract is set to expire in 2033.

-If the Bears relocated to Arlington Heights, they may likely also have a retractable roof, which they currently lack.
+Should the Bears move to Arlington Heights, it is likely they could also possess a retractable roof, something they currently do not have.

 Matt Marton’s pictures; AP report photo